 $100.
 Payable when applying for housing online, this deposit is required of all students staying in university housing and is used to secure a space.
 Housing is provided on a first come, first available basis, so it is best to apply for housing as early as possible.
 This deposit is refundable at the end of the term, unless there is damage to the room or the contract is ended early.

-$25 per credit hour.
-These fees apply to courses in the College of Arts and Letters, including media, journalism, film-production, music, art, design, and museum studies courses.
+Additional course fees may apply to courses in the College of Arts and Letters, including media, journalism, film-production, music, art, design, and museum studies courses.
 Enrollment fees for courses within the College of Business are waived.
 For more information, refer to the “Other Enrollment Fees” section.

 Incoming students can enroll in 15 credit hours (30 ECTS) of bachelor coursework.
 The tuition waiver only applies to classes taught on-site.
 Online courses are not included because they have a different tuition rate.
 International students who request an online class will have to pay the difference in tuition cost.

 Approximately $500-700 per semester.
 Textbooks may be purchased or rented from the university bookstore.